ludiosarchive/Protojson/README.txt

 Likely bugs
 ========

 Not everything in pbliteserializer is tested.
-You may discover problems with:
+You might discover problems
+with:

 -	Protocol Buffers Extensions (completely untested).